A Visit to Dryberry Lake

 In addition to the trout, Dryberry supports a unique-looking population of large muskie as well as trophy bass.
 I have also caught pike in the lake, but have yet to see a walleye anywhere.
 Honestly, I don’t think the lake supports walleye, although I could be wrong; I don’t go there to fish for walleye, it is the trout, muskie, and bass that I like to catch.

 A Magic unto its Own

-The magic of Dryberry is that while it is a trophy-class fishing lake, surprisingly it’s not the fish that draw me there time after time; it's the majesty and sheer beauty of the place.
+The magic of Dryberry is that while it is a trophy-class fishing lake, surprisingly it’s not the fish that draws me there time after time; it's the majesty and sheer beauty of the place.
 I find the lake brings me to my “happy place”, where any problems I may have at hand or issues I’m dealing with simply melt away.
-Dryberry Lake’s beauty makes it as popular a destination for paddlers, and you will often see a canoe or kayak camped along its shores.
-Dryberry also has several beautiful waterfalls that drain other lakes into it, and if you know where to go, some ancient pictographs on its many rock walls.
+Dryberry Lake’s beauty makes it a popular destination for paddlers, and you will often see a canoe or kayak camped along its shores.
+The lake also has several beautiful waterfalls and if you know where to go, some ancient pictographs on its many rock walls.

 While it takes some work to get into this lake, it is definitely worth the effort.
-Important to note is the fact Dryberry is part of a restricted zone for non-resident campers, but Americans can go in and out the same day to fish, paddle or just to enjoy the lake and everything it has to offer.
+Important to note is the fact that Dryberry is part of a restricted zone for non-resident campers, but Americans can go in and out on the same day to fish, paddle, or just enjoy the lake and everything it has to offer.
 If you’re a Canadian resident, you can camp right along its shores.
-As many times as I’ve been here, there is still about 80% of the lake I have not seen so my retirement schedule (whenever that begins) looks pretty booked up with more trips in to wonderful Dryberry Lake.
+As many times as I’ve been here, there is still about 80% of the lake I have not seen so my retirement schedule (whenever that begins) looks pretty booked up with more trips into wonderful Dryberry Lake.

-Email me at email@example.com if a trip into Dryberry Lake is something you think you’d like to do.
+Email me at firstname.lastname@example.org if a trip to Dryberry Lake is something you think you’d like to do.
 I would be happy to talk to you about my favourite place on the planet!